InternetStarship/Marketlify.xyz/README.md

 - Make changes or modify the project
 - Re-upload the project on the internet
 - Re-submit the project to any market place
-- Take screenshots from the project
 - Copy & paste the files or code to any other project
-- Print the code as a physical paper
+- Print the code as a physical paper (jk, you can do that)